TobiasPSP/doneland_sources/README.md

 Transistors of all types expose three terminals.
 Obviously, it is crucial to identify the correct terminals.

-The only *dependable* ways of determining the pins is to either view the *data sheet* for the particular transistor type you want to use, or to actually *measure* the transistor functionality.
+> :warning: The only *dependable* ways of determining the pins is to either view the *data sheet* for the particular transistor type you want to use, or to actually *measure* the transistor functionality.
 Many multimeters have built-in transistor tester when you switch the dial to the *hFE* setting.
+> You may *destroy* your transistor when you connect its pins in the wrong way.

 Only very few transistors actually show distinct pin markings on their housing.
 However, there are a few rules of thumb (use at own risk):